shin-kinos/cons-mirny99/README.md

 [e. g.]

 ```
-% cd cons-shannon-main
+% cd cons-mirny99-main
 % cargo build --release
 ```
-Then the object file will be generated in `./target/release` directory.
+Then the object file is generated in `./target/release` directory.

 ## Scoring method